The Clear Edge

 What to list:

-Include time spent per activity in hours weekly.
+Include the time you spend on each activity in hours per week.
 Be specific.
-“Marketing” isn’t an activity.
-“Write weekly LinkedIn post” is an activity.
+“Marketing” is not an activity; “write weekly LinkedIn post” is an activity.

 How to track:

-Open a spreadsheet.
-Three columns: Activity Name, Category, Hours Weekly.
+Open a spreadsheet with three columns: Activity Name, Category, and Hours Weekly.

 Example inventory:

-Continue until you’ve documented 50-100 activities.
-Most operators find 60-80 activities once they get specific.
+Continue until you have documented 50–100 activities.
+Most operators end up with 60–80 activities once they start getting specific.

-When one consultant completed his inventory, he discovered 73 distinct activities consuming 58 hours weekly.
-He thought he did “sales, delivery, and marketing.”
-Reality: 73 separate tasks with wildly different revenue impact.
-Without this granular view, you can’t identify your 3% Levers.
+One consultant, after completing his inventory, found 73 distinct activities consuming 58 hours each week.
+He believed he was doing “sales, delivery, and marketing.”
+In reality, he was running 73 separate tasks with very different revenue impact.
+Without this level of detail, you cannot see your real 3% Levers.

-Result by the end of Day 1: Complete activity inventory with 50-100 specific activities documented, each with estimated hours weekly.
+Result by the end of Day 1: a complete activity inventory with 50–100 specific activities documented, each with estimated hours per week.

 Day 2: Impact Assessment (2 hours)